Ivy Valentine: Appearances

-In video games

 As introduced in Soulcalibur, Ivy was raised by the Valentines, a noble family in London, England.
 Ivy's father became obsessed with the cursed sword Soul Edge, and worked himself to death.
 Her mother died shortly afterward, and revealed to Ivy that she was not their biological daughter.
 Becoming an alchemist, Ivy learned of her father's obsession and decided to destroy Soul Edge.
 She created an animated, segmented sword, bringing it to life by unknowingly summoning Soul Edge's current host, Nightmare, and was convinced to become one of his allies without realizing he wielded the blade she sought.
 After learning the truth, and that her real father was the sword's previous host Cervantes and her to be its next, she departed.
 Continuing her quest to destroy the sword in later games, Ivy was attacked by Cervantes and her soul consumed in Soulcalibur IV.
 Using an artificial soul to keep herself alive, Ivy managed to defeat her father at Ostrheinsburg Castle at the end of the game.
 She also acts as a teacher to younger warriors when Soul Edge re-appears years later.

-The new timeline of Soulcalibur VI retells Ivy's creation of her sword, her temporary alliance with Nightmare, and the revelation of her true father Cervantes.
-She also broke into the Money Pit guarded by Voldo to steal the notes of his master Vercci.
-Ivy later gave back the notes to the blind guardian after obtaining the information she needed.
+In the rebooted timeline of Soulcalibur VI, she breaks into the vault of long-dead weapon merchant Vercii to steal his notes, angering its guarding Voldo, though appeases him by returning the notes once she has the information she needs.

 Outside of the main series, Ivy appears in the prequel Soulcalibur Legends, allying herself with the protagonist Siegfried, and shares an understanding with another of his allies, Lloyd Irving.
 In Soulcalibur: Broken Destiny's "Gauntlet" storyline, a side story set after the events of Soulcalibur IV, Ivy assists the character Hilde and her party develop a cure for her father's ailment.
 When told that Cervantes' soul would be required as payment, they attempt to renegotiate, only for Ivy to use the protagonist's back as a chair while repeating her terms.
-She was also featured in as a guest character in Queen's Gate: Spiral Chaos, utilizing her character design from Soulcalibur IV.
-Ivy appears in The King of Fighters All Star in both her Soulcalibur VI design, and her "Aristocrat Catsuit" costume from Soulcalibur V. In the story mode, Ivy is initially hostile to Cassandra, but later helps her to defeat Saiki from The King of Fighters XIII.
+She was also featured in a gamebook for the Queen's Gate series of ecchi books, and later appeared as a guest character in Queen's Gate: Spiral Chaos, utilizing her character design from Soulcalibur IV.
+Ivy appears in The King of Fighters All Star in both her Soulcalibur VI design, and her "Aristocrat Catsuit" costume from Soulcalibur V. In the story mode, Ivy is initially hostile, but later helps defeat Saiki from The King of Fighters XIII.

+Ivy was also featured alongside Siegfried in a manga adaptation of Soulcalibur Legends printed in the Japanese shōnen Kerokero Ace; the manga, written in a humorous tone, used a running gag of Siegfried's annoyance that Ivy was significantly taller than him.